 The City of Kenosha Emergency Medical Services is dedicated to providing compassionate Basic and Advanced Life-Support care, as well as education, transportation and related services that are reliable, professional and tailored to the needs of the community.
 EMS strives for prompt and appropriate response to all medical emergencies.

 The City of Kenosha Fire Department is licensed through the State of Wisconsin Health and Family Services.
-Medical oversight is provided by Ben Weston, M.D.
+Medical oversight is provided by Dr. Tom Grawey.
 The Department contracts with Gateway Technical College for EMS continuing education and the training of new paramedics.

 - Advanced Life Support